MarkProminic/Asterisk/README.md

-# Guacamole Gateway
+# Asterisk for Switchboard
-Primary goal is to use Vagrant to deploy Guacamole on CentOS as a means to provide a HTML5 GUI for multiple Projects.
+Primary goal is to use Vagrant to deploy Asterisk for Switchboard on CentOS as a means to provide a Grails GUI for a Asterisk phone system.

 ## Getting Started